Wahoo ELEMNT BOLT v2 Review: Is It the Best Bike Computer?

 • Long battery life (15 hours)

-• Setup via an ELEMNT mobile app
+• Setup via an ELEMNT smartphone app

 • Easy to use (the app and bike computer are intuitive) and customizable